blurcute/Lore/README.md

-# Hello!
-I'm blur!
+# Me

 Hello, nice to meet you!
-I am Toast and I love to code in my spare time.
-I am also loving working on my main project which is [`Status Tracker`](https://discord.gg/ZhxmKhDqmx).
-I mainly work in python 🐍 but I know a little of js, typescript, and rust.
-I won't be using them ever again 😅 I am also a high school student that finishes school soon and I plan to go to college to do Business, Accounting, and Media.
+I am Blur.
+I am a teenager from the United Kingdom that likes to work on projects as a hobby.
+I got first introduced to coding after discovering
+Discord bots.
+I made my first ever bot in 2019, 2 years after joining discord, and started to learn and experiment with `discord.js` & `discord.py`.
+Basically, [`YouTube`](https://youtube.com/) and [`Stackoverflow`](https://stackoverflow.com/) are life savers.

-#### My Projects
+#### Projects
 - 🤖 [**`Status Tracker`**](https://discord.gg/chats) - This bot tracked & logged status changing to role a reward.
 - 🎉 [**`Santa Wumpus`**](https://discordbotlist.com/bots/santa-lunar) - This bot was one of the biggest Giveaway bots of it's time.
 - 🎊 [**`Santa Lunar`**](https://discordbotlist.com/bots/santa-lunar) - Re-branded from **Santa Wumpus** to **Santa Lunar**.

-#### What I like
+#### Likes
 > Anyone else like blasting music whilst coding or is it just me?
 ```json
 --> Python